John Martin (Irish footballer): Shamrock Rovers

-Management
+Post playing career

 Following his playing career, John moved into management in the Leinster Senior League initially.
 A spell with Maynooth Town was followed by a successful time with Leixlip United.
 Successive league titles saw him lead the senior team to the top tier of the LSL for the first time in the club's history.
 The club also made the semi-finals of the FAI Intermediate Cup and qualified for the FAI Cup.

 In January 2015, John was appointed assistant manager to Kevin Doherty at Shelbourne.
 With the side out of promotion contention from the League of Ireland First Division mid-way through their second season, Doherty and Martin departed Shels in June 2016.

 He returned to Longford Town in August 2019 having been installed as assistant manager to Daire Doyle.
 In their first full season in charge, Doyle and Martin led the midlanders to promotion to the League of Ireland Premier Division via the play-offs in November 2020.
 A disappointing 2021 season saw Longford relegated with six games remaining.
-Following the departure of Doyle from the club, Martin took the role of interim manager on 2 November 2021 for the final three games of the season before he too also left the Town.
+Following the departure of Doyle from the club, Martin took the role of interim manager on 2 November 2021 for the final three games of the season before he also left the Town.

+In April 2023, he was announced as Chief Executive of Shamrock Rovers.
+In April 2025, it was announced that Martin would be stepping down from the role during that summer.

+On 11 September 2025, Martin was announced as Director of Football at the Football Association of Ireland.